eahlberg/needle-count/README.md

   is 2.
 - If the program is given a file `aa.txt` with contents `aaa`, "overlapping" matches are not counted, i.e. the expected count is 1.
+- The user running the program has to have permissions to read the file.

 ## Dev environment
 The Haskell project uses [cabal](https://cabal.readthedocs.io/en/stable/)